 Being at sea, one adjusts to the mood of the wind and the waves.
 You gradually mirror the mood of the sea.

 Reading Stephon Alexander’s The Jazz of Physics, one can’t help but dream about the look of a cosmic dance, just as John Coltrane composed Cosmic Music.
-Perhaps the summer of 2018, you will serve here an edited sea of waves that swing between outer and inner realities, heights and troughs of purity and inspiration.
+Imagine an edited sea of waves that swing between outer and inner realities, heights and troughs of purity and inspiration.